 For more than two decades now, Tom Brady has been piling up wins left and right and owns more victories than any player in NFL history.
-After 20 years with the New England Patriots, with whom he racked up 249 wins as a starter, including six Super Bowls, TB12 has continued to play at an elite level in his first season with the Tampa Bay Buccaneers.
+After 20 years with the New England Patriots, with whom he racked up 249 wins as a starter, including six Super Bowls, TB12 has continued to play at an elite level with the Tampa Bay Buccaneers.

-He led the Bucs to an 11-5 record in the regular season, won his first two NFC playoff games over Washington and New Orleans, and has now added to one of his many NFL records as he’ll be making a 10th Super Bowl appearance after Tampa Bay got by Aaron Rodgers and the Green Bay Packers in the NFC Championship Game.
+He led the Bucs to an 11-5 record in the regular season, won his first two NFC playoff games over Washington and New Orleans, and added to one of his many NFL records by making a 10th Super Bowl appearance after Tampa Bay got by Aaron Rodgers and the Green Bay Packers in the NFC Championship Game.
 Of course, Brady won his seventh Super Bowl as the Bucs steamrolled the Chiefs, 31-9.

 The Packers are one of 28 NFL franchises against whom Brady owns a winning record as he’s now gone 5-2 against Green Bay in his career.
 Three teams are lucky enough to have a .500 record against the three-time MVP and he’s now finally played against all 32 teams as he returned to Foxboro in Week 4 of the 2021 season and led Tampa Bay to a 19-17 win over the New England Patriots.

-So that obviously means that there isn’t one NFL team that has a winning record against Tom Brady and there are four teams that have never beaten him at all.
-But that’s just what happens with a 263-80 career record.
-He’s gone 230-69 in the regular season and 33-11 in the postseason.
+So that obviously means that there isn’t one NFL team with a winning record against Tom Brady, and there are four teams that have never beaten him at all.
+But that’s just what happens with a 268-81 career record.
+He’s gone 234-70 in the regular season and 34-11 in the postseason.
 (Stats are current through Week 5 of the 2021 NFL season.)

 Tom Brady is undefeated against four teams, including the Tampa Bay Buccaneers